Team-based Rapid Assessment of Community-level coronavirus Epidemics

 How it works

-Samples obtained from home test kits are collected from community members in Corvallis, Bend, and Newport.
+Samples obtained from home test kits are collected from community members in Corvallis, Bend, Newport, and Hermiston.
 A team of scientists and public health experts at Oregon State University has developed the TRACE home test kit.
 The sampling kit includes a nasal swab, a plastic tube with a liquid to inactivate the virus and preserve the sample for analysis, a plastic bag and a disinfectant wipe to sanitize the bag.
 These simple, self-administered tests collect material from the entrance of the nose.
 They are more comfortable and less invasive than nasopharyngeal swabs seen in the media, which collect nasal secretions from the back of the nose and throat.

 The kits are provided to a predetermined, representative set of households that agree to participate in the study.
 This sampling provides a snapshot of how prevalent the virus is in our community.
 The test screens for the virus in people who are infected and have symptoms, as well as those who are infected but do not show symptoms.